 For Sellers:

-Cash Boost: Sellers get their money faster, which is great for their wallet.
+Cash Boost: Sellers get their money faster, which is great for their wallets.

 Less Hassle: They spend less time chasing late payments.